What Is Active Isolate Stretching?

 Myofascial release

 Fascia is a thin layer that covers and holds all the organs, bones, vessels, and muscles in the body.
 They’re the connective tissues that hold your body together.
-My fascial stretching helps relieve tension on the fascia and makes it more flexible by doing continuous back and forth movements.
+My fascial stretching helps relieve tension on the fascia and makes it more flexible by doing continuous back-and-forth movements.

 Proprioceptive Neuromuscular Facilitation (PNF)